Your ability to get good quality sleep hinges on whether your circadian system is properly aligned with your desired day/night cycle.

-Natural night is extremely dark, and you don’t want any man-made light causing your body any confusion about what time of day it is.
+The natural night is extremely dark, and you don’t want any man-made light causing your body any confusion about what time of day it is.

-- Blackout your room: Make sure your room is blackout dark at night, you shouldn’t be able to see your hands move in front of your face.
-This is necessary above and beyond eye masks because even your skin has photoreceptors that can detect light.
 Use a combination of blackout shades and blackout curtains if you have to, the darker the better.
 When setting up curtains, use a wraparound rod.
 You can also use a draft stopper to block light from under the door.

-This section is for those of you who either don’t have time to connect all the dots above, or just want a quick list of things that can be done to optimize your biology.
+This section is for those of you who either don’t have time to connect all the dots above or just want a quick list of things that can be done to optimize your biology.